Make Your Retirement Money Last

 Statistics on How Long You May Need Your Retirement Money to Last

-Relevant data can help serve as a guidepost in determining your time horizon and how long you may need your retirement savings to last.
-Life expectancy can be a helpful reference point, but it’s also a moving target: The longer you live, the longer you are expected to live.
+While life expectancy projections can help determine your time horizon and how long you may need your retirement savings to last, life expectancy is a moving target because the longer you live, the longer you are expected to live.

-According to the US Social Security Administration, a 65-year-old is expected to live to 83, while an 83-year-old is expected to live to 90.
-So if you live to the average 65-year-old life expectancy of 83, you may need to be financially prepared to fund your retirement for another 7 years, or more!1
+According to the US Social Security Administration, a 65-year-old is expected to live to about 83, while an 83-year-old is expected to live to 90.
+This means if you reach 83, you may need to be financially prepared to fund your retirement for another 7 years beyond that, or more.1

-In other words, if an American investor were to retire and begin to draw from their retirement assets as soon as they can legally tap tax-deferred retirement assets without penalty (age 59½), on average they will need retirement income for over two decades (or maybe even longer if they need to plan for a spouse or partner as well!).
+Here’s another way of looking at this: If you were to retire and began drawing from your retirement assets as soon as you were able to legally tap tax-deferred retirement assets without penalty (age 59½), you would need retirement income, on average, for over two decades.
+If you need to plan for a spouse or partner as well, you may need income for even longer.

 As the Brookings study noted:

-The average life expectancy of a man born in 1920 in the top 10 percent of the mid-career income distribution is 79.3 years.
-The same man in the bottom 10 percent of the distribution has an average life expectancy 5 years lower.
-Worse still is that the gap has grown over time.
-For men born 20 years later in 1940, the difference in average life expectancy is 12 years.
+The average life expectancy of a man born in 1940 in the top 10 percent of the mid-career income distribution is 88 years.
+The same man in the bottom 10 percent of the distribution has an average life expectancy 12 years lower.

 So, if you are a high net worth investor, the Brookings Institution study suggests you are more likely to live longer than the average.